 Data Center vs. Server Room: Which is Best for Your Business?

-It was resource intensive and expensive, but thanks to innovations in cloud technology and the increasing availability of lightening-fast fiber connectivity, other options have opened up in recent years.
-While your mileage may vary with what is the right choice, we can provide you with information in the data center vs. server room debate.
+It was resource-intensive and expensive, but thanks to innovations in cloud technology and the increasing availability of lightning-fast fiber connectivity, other options have opened up in recent years.
+While your unique circumstances may vary, we can provide you with information in the data center vs. server room debate.

-Data Center vs. Server Room: Which is Best for Business
+Data Center vs. Server Room: Which is Best for Your Business

-Of course, each company has different needs, and what works best for one company is not necessarily going to be the best solution for another.
-Let’s consider the advantages and disadvantages of each approach so you can weigh the pros and cons to determine what makes the most sense for you.
+Of course, each company has different needs, and what works best for one company is not necessarily the best solution for another.
+Let’s consider the advantages and disadvantages of each approach and weigh the pros and cons to determine what makes the most sense for you.

-The advantages of maintaining your own server facility all come down to the fact that it's yours.
-All of the responsibility falls on you, but in exchange, you get to enjoy all of the benefits that come with complete control.
+The advantages of maintaining your server facility all come down to the fact that it's yours.
+All of the responsibility falls on you, but you get to enjoy all of the benefits that come with complete control in exchange.
 And you can walk down the hall or take the elevator downstairs and physically touch the servers.

-You'll be the sole manager of your own facilities, and you can modify your system on your own terms, to accommodate any shifting needs, including expansion as your business scales up.
-That kind of versatile customization can be particularly useful if your system is unusually complicated, large, or includes many diverse applications.
+You'll be the sole manager of your facilities, and you can modify your system on your terms to accommodate any shifting needs, including expansion, as your business scales up.
+That versatile customization can be particularly useful if your system is unusually complicated, large, or includes many diverse applications.

-You are also able to manage your own security – which, again, grants you control over your system in a way that moving it offsite cannot provide.
+You can also manage your security – which, again, grants you control over your system in a way that moving it offsite cannot provide.
 And since DDoS attacks are on the rise, you'd no longer have to rely on someone else to protect your network.

-The downsides of maintaining your own server room extend well beyond the substantial workload involved, although this parameter is surely significant to say the least.
-You may want your IT team to focus on initiatives that directly relate to your business, but when they're required to spend their time on maintaining the health of the server stacks and physical infrastructure as well, their attention will be split.
+The downsides of maintaining your server room extend well beyond the substantial workload involved, although this parameter is surely significant.
+You may want your IT team to focus on initiatives that directly relate to your business.
+But spending time on maintaining the health of the server stacks and physical infrastructure as well splits their attention.

-When your data is stored in one physical location, backups are less effective.
-In the event of theft, fire, flood, or other disaster, you could end up losing everything with no recourse for recovery.
+Backups are less effective when your data is stored in one physical location.
+In the event of theft, fire, flood, or another disaster, you could lose everything with no recourse for recovery.

-Keeping your network local, moreover, makes it harder to expand your business to new locations.
-When you do open up new branches, you'll need to find good solutions for everyone to connect to headquarters, instead of both locations connecting to a facility that's made for offsite networking, which is the case with data centers.
+Moreover, keeping your network local makes it harder to expand your business to new locations.
+When you open up new branches, you'll need to find good solutions for everyone to connect to headquarters instead of both locations connecting to a facility made for offsite networking, which is the case with data centers.

-Up-front spending is significant when you invest in your own onsite servers.
-It's generally difficult to know how much capacity you'll need for growth from the get-go.
-This means you could end up purchasing a system that's either more powerful than you need or that isn't able to grow as your data needs expand.
+Up-front spending is significant when you invest in your own on-site servers.
+It's generally difficult to know how much capacity you'll need for growth.
+This means you could purchase a system that's either more powerful than you need or that isn't able to grow as your data needs expand.

-Particularly if you are running a small business or just starting up your business, you may find value in keeping your servers in a data center, where the combined buying power with other companies taking advantage of the same services helps to keep your costs down.
+If you are running a small business or just starting up your business, you may find value in keeping your servers in a data center.
+The combined buying power with other companies taking advantage of the same services helps to keep your costs down.

-By handing off the maintenance responsibilities, you are also far less likely to experience network outages, since data centers necessarily have redundant backup systems for network access, electricity, and climate control.
+Since data centers necessarily have redundant backup systems for network access, electricity, and climate control you are also far less likely to experience network outages.
 Many even have their own backup power generators, which means that in the case of a local power utility outage, they remain up and running – and through no extra effort on your part.